2014 National Women's Football Championship (Pakistan)

-The 2014 National Women Football Championship was the 10th season of the National Women Football Championship, the top-tier of women's football in Pakistan.
-The tournament started on 12 August and concluded on 29 August 2014, with three group stages played in Lahore and one group stage played in Karachi.
+The 2014 National Women's Football Championship was the 10th season of the National Women's Football Championship, the top tier of women's football in Pakistan.
+The tournament was played from 12 to 29 August 2014, with three group stages played in Lahore and one in Karachi.

 Young Rising Stars were the defending champions.
-They were knocked-out in the quarter-finals by Pakistan Army losing 3–2.
-Balochistan United won the championship after defeating WAPDA 7–0 in finals.
+They were knocked-out by 3–2 in the quarter-finals by Pakistan Army.
+Balochistan United won the championship after defeating WAPDA 7–0 in final.
 Balochistan United were the highest goal-scoring team in the tournament as well, scoring 64 goals in 6 matches, with top-scorer Hajra Khan scoring 31 goals.

 Teams

 A total of 16 teams participated in the tournaments: